arthurhscarvalho/pointpca2-pylib/README.md

 # cd into the project folder
 cd pointpca2-pylib

-# Setup a virtual environment
-python -m venv venv

-# Activate the virtual environment
+# Setup the conda environment
-source ./venv/bin/activate

-# Install the prerequisites
-pip install -r requirements.txt
+conda env create -f environment.yml

 # Compile the project into a python module using maturin
 maturin develop -r